torvalds/linux/Documentation/input/input.rst

 the hiddev interface was designed.
 See Documentation/hid/hiddev.rst for more information about it.

-The usage of the usbhid module is very simple, it takes no parameters, detects everything automatically and when a HID device is inserted, it detects it appropriately.
+The usage of the usbhid module is very simple, it takes anal parameters, detects everything automatically and when a HID device is inserted, it detects it appropriately.